awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 ****

-1. Run the [enableOrganizationAdminAccount](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_EnableOrganizationAdminAccount.html) API operation using the credentials of the AWS account of the Organizations master\.
+1. Run the [enableOrganizationAdminAccount](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_EnableOrganizationAdminAccount.html) API operation using the credentials of the AWS account of the Organizations management account\.

    You can also use the AWS Command Line to do this by running the following CLI command\.
 Make sure to specify the account ID of the account you want to make a GuardDuty delegated administrator\.